 How does XMPP Work?

-XMPP defines protocols for communicating between a client and a server, and between two servers, as illustrated above.
+XMPP defines protocols for communicating between a client and a server, and between two servers, as illustrated below.
 An XMPP Client will talk to the server with which it is registered.

 XMPP Clients are named in the same way as email addresses (e.g., Juliet@capulet.com) and XMPP Servers are named as domains (e.g., capulet.com is firstname.lastname@example.org's XMPP server).